Shuvo313/JavaScript-Project/README.md

 # JavaScript-Project
-This is my first game on rock, paper and scissor
+This is my first game on rock, paper and scissors!